ycpcs/cs201-summer2015/syllabus.md

 Your overall grade for the course will be determined as follows:

 -   Homework and programming assignments: 25%
--   Exams (3 midterm exams and 1 cumulative final): 60%
+-   Exams (3 midterm exams and 1 comprehensive final exam): 60%
 -   Quizzes and attendance/participation: 15%

 ### Course website